Jjateen/DIP-Lab/README.md

 3. [**RGB to Grayscale Conversion**](./rgb_2_grayscale_algorithms)
    - Apply different algorithms (Average, Weighted Average, Luminosity, and Desaturation) to convert an RGB image to grayscale.

+## Lab 2: Histogram Equalization
+- [**Histogram Equalization**](./hist_eq): Perform contrast enhancement on grayscale images using a GUI and visualize the results with histograms and CDF plots.